manga109/manga109api/README.md

 Simple python API to read annotation data of [Manga109](http://www.manga109.org/en/).

-Manga109 is the largest dataset for manga (Japanese comic) images, that is made publicly available for academic research purpose with proper copyright notation.
+Manga109 is the largest dataset for manga (Japanese comic) images, that is made publicly available for academic research purposes with proper copyright notation.

 To download images/annotations of Manga109, please visit [here](http://www.manga109.org/en/download.html) and send an application via the form.
 After that, you will receive the password for downloading images (109 titles of manga